noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 27/5/2021 dream injection with electronic weapons that alter my theta waves.
 An absurd dream where I see the chief of the non actor state crew, a human trade professional, that speak to me in a very strange manner. **Andreu**.
 With this technology they provoke REM state, it's an enormous crime against humanity.

+- 27/5/2021 22:20 **Francesca** always use this electronic weapon to violate myself.
+She always think about my asshole.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)